Most parties run training courses on subjects such as election law and procedures, public speaking and personal presentation.

 Each parliament deals with different issues.
 These are summarised below.

-The Scottish Parliament passes laws on domestic matters including health, education, housing, transport, local government, justice, agriculture and fisheries, the environment and economic development.
+The Scottish Parliament passes laws on domestic matters including health, education, housing, transport, local government, justice, agriculture and fisheries, the environment and economic development, sports and the arts, and some aspects of taxation.

 The UK Parliament passes laws on matters such as defence, taxation, welfare benefits, energy and immigration, as well as domestic affairs for England and sometimes Wales.
 It also has responsibility for UK foreign policy.